sytabaresa/kingly/README.md

 specifications for the machine's transition

 Note that the trace functionality is obtained by wrapping over the action factories in `A`.
 As such, all action factories will see their output wrapped.
+This means :

-However, transitions which do not lead to the execution of action factories are not traced.
+- transitions which do not lead to the execution of action factories are not traced
+- transitions which lead to automatic transitions will only see traced the action on the last transition taken

+As such, the trace provided is close to, but not equal to a step-by-step trace mechanism : transitions which trigger automatic transitions (transition to compound states, eventless transitions, history transitions) are not traced.

+NOTE TO SELF : a full tracing mechanism could be implemented by wrapping over the **machine instance** instead of the **machine specification**.
+At the moment, the present mechanism is sufficient however.

-Note also that `env` is not used for now.
+Note also that `env` is not used for now, and could be used to parameterize the tracing.

 ### Contracts
 Types contracts, nothing special.